lipton-ice-tea/leaflet-canvas-markers/README.md

+> 一 A JavaScript Integrated [Leaflet](https://github.com/Leaflet/Leaflet) Map API

 # Leaflet-canvas-markers
-Adding all images to the Canvas.
+Adding all images to one canvas, together with the base L.CircleMarker!
 And you can create a direction arrow just by pointing to the previous waypoint.
-> 一 A JavaScript Integrated [Leaflet](https://github.com/Leaflet/Leaflet) Map API

 ## Demo
 [Live Demo >>](https://lipatoff.github.io/leaflet-canvas-markers/)
 ## Base Usage